Paul Frankl: Early education and career

 The Nazis terminated Frankl's position in Halle in 1934.
 Upon leaving the university, Frankl returned to Munich and wrote his monumental treatise, Das System der Kunstwissenschaft (1938), which offered a comprehensive history of art grounded in phenomenology and morphology.
 Das System was issued in Czechoslovakia since Jewish authors were censored in Germany and Austria.
 During this time, Frankl also made a brief trip to Constantinople.

 Transitions to the United States, 1934-1947

 Frankl traveled to the United States in 1938, where he sought work and refuge from Nazi power.
 Although he was fluent in seven languages, English was not his strength.
 In spite of this, Frankl taught for a short time at a volunteer seminar that Julius S. Held organized.
 After six months, Frankl's visa expired and he became desperately ill.
 In order to apply for US citizenship, he sailed to Cuba – so as to step on "foreign" soil – and reentered the United States as an immigrant.
-In 1939, with the assistance of Max Wertheimer, Oscar Kristeller (a professor of Italian Renaissance literature), and Erwin Panofsky, Frankl received a position as art historian at the Institute of Advanced Study at Princeton University.
+In 1939, with the assistance of Max Wertheimer, Paul Oskar Kristeller, and Erwin Panofsky, Frankl received a position as art historian at the Institute of Advanced Study at Princeton University.
 The Institute was under the direction of Frank Aydelotte at that time.
 In 1949, Frankl received a tenure appointment, which he held until his death.